 The Animal-Assisted Therapy Course in Montreal

 Gaby Dufresne-Cyr has been teaching animal behaviour and training for over 10 years.
-Gaby also teaches animal behaviour and training at La Pocatière college in the animal-assisted therapy AEC program.
+Gaby also taught animal behaviour and training at La Pocatière college in the animal-assisted therapy AEC program.
 The following course offers similar content with a focus on practical application.
 At the Dogue Shop, the Animal-Assisted Therapy (AAT) program is designed to teach students how to incorporate the animal into their professional practice.

 The Animal-Assisted Therapy course developed by Gaby Dufresne-Cyr from the Dogue Shop addresses the dog as the primary assistant mainly because Canis familiaris is statistically the most common animal seen in animal-assisted therapy programs.
 Other species such as the horse and exotic animals will be discussed and included in the hands-on class environment.

 The three-week full-time course will cover, but is not limited to, the canine ethogram, behaviour modification protocols, learning theories, emotional projection, legal responsibilities, program planning, design and use of animal evaluation forms, and practical AAT exercises.

 This program is different from the Animal Behaviour Apprenticeship.
 Dogue Shop is a recognized school by Revenue Quebec and Employment and Social Development Canada which means you can deduct course fees on your income tax reports.

 Our students are human sciences practitioners from the health-care system, teachers, therapists, other professionals (as long as they are members of an order or association), and applied human sciences, social sciences, or psychology university students.
 Participants are required to submit an animal-assisted therapy or animal-assisted activity outline which will serve as their learning model.
 The course will allow participants to develop and refine their respective programs.

 This 100h course is divided as follow: 30h theory and 70h training